sourmash-bio/sourmash_plugin_betterplot/README.md

 ![NJ tree](examples/disttree10sketches.pairwise.png)

-To open an interactive viewer for the tree file, use `--show`.
  To output the image to a file, specify the file name with `-o` and use your desired filetype extension (.html, .png, .jpg, .jpeg, .pdf, or .svg).
 To save the tree in newick format, use `--newick` and specify a file ending with '.nwk'.
+To open an interactive viewer for the tree file, use `--show`.
+Note: this requires an X display; do not use it without display capacity, as is will cause the tree command to fail.